 - Gently lift the pastries onto a cooling rack.Allow the pastry to cool a few minutes before serving.
 The plum will be very hot.The pastries are lovely served warm with our Vanilla Ice Cream.

-*Always work with cold pastry.
+- Our preference is for butter puff pastry – it will produce a superior result.
+If you are unable to find it, however, regular puff pastry is fine.
+Always work with cold pastry.
 If it becomes too warm it will be difficult to work with and you will not achieve the best result.
 Place the pastry in the refrigerator to re-chill if necessary.
-See tips for pastry in the main text above.
+See tips for pastry in the main text of the blog post.

 - The Australian tablespoon is 20ml or 4 teaspoons.
 In many other countries, the tablespoon is 15ml or 3 teaspoons.
 Please adjust your measurement if necessary.